It’s here: the ultimate list of tips for immigrants from WES Advisor!

 - Prepare for professional success by learning about local workplace culture.
 Then, determine what steps are necessary to advance in your field.

 - Develop your transferable skills, so you can find a new job easily based on your existing qualifications.

 - Make sure you know about the most common visa scams—and how to avoid them.

-- Practice your English skills, and determine what type of language test you might need to take to prove your reading and writing proficiency.
+- Practice your English skills; then, decide what type of language test you might need to take to prove your reading and writing proficiency.

 - Determine if you need a credential evaluation.
 Many employers and academic institutions prefer that international candidates demonstrate their past education and training through an equivalency report.

 - Apply for a credential evaluation early, so that your report will be ready on time.

 - Look for loans, scholarships, grants, and other financial aid resources to help reduce your costs.

 - Protect your mental health.
 Newcomers often experience a period of stress, depression, loneliness, and uncertainty.
 However, you can learn to overcome these feelings and embrace your new environment.